blepping/ComfyUI-sonar/README.md

 Very abbreviated section.
 The init type can make a big difference.
 If you use `RANDOM` you can get away with setting `direction` to high values (like up to `2.25` or so) and absurdly low values (like `-30.0`).
 It's also possible to set `momentum` and `momentum_hist` to negative values, although whether it's a good idea...

+## Guidance

+You can try the `SamplerSonarNaive` sampler which has an optional latent input.
+The guidance _probably_ isn't working correctly and the implementation definitely isn't exactly the same as the original A1111 version but it still might be fun to play with.
+The `linear` guidance type is a lot more sensitive to the `guidance_factor` than the `euler` type.
+For `euler`, reasonable values are around `0.01` to `0.1`, for `linear` reasonable values are more like `0.001` to `0.02`.
+It is also possible to set guidance factor to a negative value, I've found this results in high contrast and very vivid colors.

+Without guidance it should basically work the same as the ancestral Euler version.
+There are some example images in the examples section below.

+**Note**: The reference latent needs to be the same size as the one being sampled.

 ## Noise

 I basically just copied a bunch of noise functions without really knowing what they do.
 The main thing I can say is they produce a semi-reasonable result and it's different from the other noise samplers.
 See credits below.